npm-filter: Automating the mining of dynamic information from npm packages: usage

 \subsection{Safety first: Running in Docker}

-\tool can be run in a docker container that is provided \href{https://hub.docker.com/r/emarteca/npm-filter}{on DockerHub}, and we recommend this usage.
+\tool can be run in a docker container that is provided \href{https://hub.docker.com/r/emarteca/npm-filter}{on DockerHub}\footnote{ \href{https://hub.docker.com/r/emarteca/npm-filter}{https://hub.docker.com/r/emarteca/npm-filter} }, and we recommend this usage.
 The repository's Readme includes a list of all system requirements if you choose to run it locally or if you want to rebuild the docker container.
 To run \tool sandboxed, simply preface any commands with {\tt ./runDocker.sh}.